kozyakin/KVicTools/README.md

 ### Other

-A set of service bat files for mass conversion of pdf documents to eps, updating the *tlmgr* package manager, etc.
+A set of service cmd files for mass conversion of pdf documents to eps, updating the *tlmgr* package manager, etc.